- 3 Nov 2021

 Information about this release

-This publication provides updated estimates of GDP in real terms (i.e. adjusted for inflation) during the April to June period, together with new estimates for the quarter which break down GDP into components of expenditure and income.
 The coronavirus pandemic has led to a number of challenges in collecting and processing the data to calculate GDP.
-As a result, estimates for this quarter are subject to more uncertainty than usual and may be more prone to revision over time.
+As a result, estimates from 2020 onwards are subject to more uncertainty than usual and may be more prone to revision over time.

 About the GDP Quarterly National Accounts

-This publication includes the second estimate of onshore GDP growth for 2020 Quarter 2 (April-June), which uses additional data released since the GDP First Estimate published on 16 September.
-The results in this release are comparable to the UK Quarterly National Accounts for Quarter 2 published on 30 September.
+This publication includes the second estimate of onshore GDP growth for 2021 Quarter 2 (April to June), which uses additional data released since the GDP First Estimate published on 15 September 2021.
+The results in this release are comparable to the UK Quarterly National Accounts for Quarter 2 published on 30 September 2021.

 In addition to the second estimate of onshore growth in real terms, the GDP Quarterly National Accounts also includes: